top of page

 Hi, I’m Amanda.

-I’m a systems-minded life strategist who helps people understand what’s actually shaping their lives so they can make intentional change that holds.
+I’m a systems-minded data scientist and life strategist who helps people understand what’s actually shaping their lives and work — so they can make intentional change that holds.

 My work sits at the intersection of movement, behavior, and systems thinking.
 I studied Exercise Science and Psychology at Texas A&M and later completed a graduate program in Data Science and Business Analytics through the University of Texas.
-For over two decades, my work has lived inside real bodies, real routines, and real life, through coaching, observing, and supporting people through change across health, movement, and daily living.
+For over two decades, my work has lived inside real bodies, real routines, and real life — coaching, observing, and supporting people through change across health, movement, business, and daily living.

 The data science work didn’t send me in a new direction.
 It gave structure and language to what I had already been practicing for years: paying attention to patterns, tracking what people actually do (not just what they intend to do), and designing systems that support consistency in real life.